MRFrazer25/AutoDefender_Hackathon/README.md

 - Suricata rules directory: `./suricata_rules`
 - Suricata rule management enabled with dry-run mode

 Review the fields and click **Save configuration** to apply.
+The demo works immediately on both localhost and the hosted Streamlit app.
 Switch back to your real paths afterwards to monitor live data.

 Need more help with Suricata itself?
 Check the following resources:
 - Official docs: [https://docs.suricata.io/](https://docs.suricata.io/)